dtroode/kistauri-blog/src/pages/blog/developer-replace-this-tools-now.md

 categories: advices
 ---

-What I replaced after a year and half of developing?
+Still use this?
+Replace now.
+List of things, that I replaced after a yearn and half of working as front-end developer.

-## Let's start with a list

 ![VS Code](/img/vscode.jpg)